PrisonTeam/Prison/docs/prison_docs_100_setting_up_auto_configure.md

 * **Server Cores**
-    - Most hosting services offer only 1 core.
+    - Most hosting services offer only 1 core, and a lot of times that single core is shared.
     - Naturally prison will do well with just one core, but if your server is growing with a lot of players and you're starting to see heavy loads, then you may want to consider increasing the number of dedicated cores your server can use.
 Most hosting services do not provide this as an option, but some do.
 So this should be something to consider if your server is growing large.